-- Global Run On sequencing (GRO-seq)
+Global Run On sequencing (GRO-seq)

-- short RNAs and mRNAs sequencing (RNA-seq)
+small RNAs and mRNAs sequencing (RNA-seq)

-- individual-nucleotide resolution Cross-Linking and ImmunoPrecipitation (iCLIP)
+individual-nucleotide resolution Cross-Linking and ImmunoPrecipitation (iCLIP)

 The Institut Pasteur has a long-standing history of excellence in science and is providing an excellent scientific environment with experts in the fields of molecular, developmental, and computational biology, and state-of-the-art core facilities, including proteomics, high throughput sequencing, and imaging technologies.